PascalFrenz/blog/index.md

 ---
-title: Welcome to my blog
+title: Engineered Chaos
 ---

-Hi there and welcome.
-I am working on some content, come back in a couple of days and maybe there will be something new published here.
+Hi there and welcome to Engineered Chaos.
+This blog will be dedicated to things I stumble upon while working as a software developer in tech.
+Hope you enjoy.